ManticoreGamesInc/platform-documentation/src/references/perks/program.md

 By developing on Core, creators can build anything from a deep traditional MMO with a monthly subscription to simulation games with in-game cosmetic purchases, a completely free to play shooter or even a series of arcade games.
 In addition to development tools, Core provides server hosting, multiplayer networking, and instant publishing to the Core storefront.
 With Perks, Core also covers all transaction costs, such as credit card processing fees, customer support, and engine royalties for the underlying Unreal engine.

 Most development platforms provide only a subset of those benefits, passing the cost of the rest to creators.
-Other UGC platforms, such as Roblox, take a much larger share of revenue – or don’t allow monetization at all.
+Other UGC platforms, such as Roblox, take a much larger share of revenue, or don't allow monetization at all.

 ![Core Revenue Split vs Competitor](../../img/Perks/Perks_CoreRoblox.png){: .center loading="lazy"}